Aircoookie/WLED-Docs/docs/basics/getting-started.md

 ## Welcome to the WLED wiki!

 !!! info "Version Info"
-    Unless noted otherwise, all information applies to the latest release (v0.13.3).
+    Unless noted otherwise, all information applies to the latest release.

+While the ESP8266 is still supported, all new setups should be using the ESP32 as it's much better hardware and ESP8266 is coming to and end of support.

 ### Quick start guide